 Itching of the skin (usually around the vaginal or groin area)

 Frequent yeast infections

-Recent weight gain
+Recent weight gain or unexplained weight loss

 Velvety dark skin changes of the neck, armpit, and groin, called acanthosis nigricans